johncheetham/othelloTk/README.md

 You play black, computer plays white.
 Click on a square to place a black stone.
 If you find there are no legal moves then you can pass by right clicking anywhere on the board.

+You can set some edax engine options using an edax.ini file.
+Copy this file into the ~/.othelloTk/ folder (or into the edax bin folder) for it to work.
+For example if you want edax to output a log file then add a line like this:

+    ui-log-file /path/to/logfile.txt